Watering Days - Emergency Water Conservation

 Water Conservation Emergency Restrictions

-- Residential addresses ending in an EVEN number may use water on TUESDAY.
+- Residential addresses ending in an EVEN number may use water on Tuesday, and Friday.

-- Residential addresses ending in an ODD number and nonresidential (irrespective of address) may use water on THURSDAY.
+- Residential addresses ending in an ODD number and Non-Residential (irrespective of address) may use water on Wednesday and Saturday; and

-- NO irrigation shall occur on Sundays, Mondays, Wednesday’s, Fridays, and Saturday’s.
+- NO irrigation shall occur on Sundays, Mondays, and Thursdays.

 - Water landscaping so that “more than incidental runoff” flows into a road, sidewalk or parking lot.